santoshkothapalli/AWSEc2Deploy/README.md

 # AWSEc2Deploy
-project to deploy using aws codedeploy
+project to deploy using aws codedeploy1